European watchdog thrashes out bank capital needs

 The European Banking Authority's (EBA) board, meeting on Wednesday and Thursday in London, could release the details of the bank recapitalisation plan as early as late-Thursday.
 But it could come later as European Union leaders hold a make-or-break summit aimed at fixing the financial crisis on Thursday and Friday.
 The leaders of France and Germany have promised a "powerful" deal.

-The EBA in September said 70 banks needed to raise 106 billion euros (90.6 billion pounds) to ensure all had a minimum core capital level of 9 percent of risk-weighted assets.
+The EBA in September said 70 banks needed to raise 106 billion euros ($142 billion) to ensure all had a minimum core capital level of 9 percent of risk-weighted assets.
 It gave banks until mid-June next year to reach that level.

 The capital hole for some banks has also risen since September -- German banks are now expected to need about 10 billion euros, double the earlier prediction -- as the EBA has tightened its definition of what capital qualifies.